This section explains how to enable Cloud-Based Monitoring and VPN Remote Support for your Qumulo cluster.

 How Cloud-Based Monitoring Works

-Cloud-Based Monitoring (which includes Nexus Monitoring functionality) sends telemetry data to Qumulo to allow the Qumulo Care team to monitor your Qumulo cluster proactively.
+Cloud-Based Monitoring (which includes Nexus Monitoring functionality) sends telemetry data to Qumulo to allow the Qumulo Care Team to monitor your Qumulo cluster proactively.
+All connections are encrypted with TLS.

 How VPN Remote Support Works

-VPN Remote Support lets the Qumulo Care team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
+VPN Remote Support lets the Qumulo Care Team access your Qumulo cluster solely to assist you with running a software update, performing diagnostics, or troubleshooting your cluster.
+All connections are encrypted with TLS.

 What Data Gets Sent to Qumulo